jrfarrer/exploratory_data_analysis_lecture/eda_lecture.md

 <img src="eda_lecture-figure/unnamed-chunk-29-1.png" title="plot of chunk unnamed-chunk-29" alt="plot of chunk unnamed-chunk-29" style="display: block; margin: auto;" />

-One Continuous + One Categorial
+One Continuous + One Categorical
 ===

-<p class = "question_master">What is the distribution of life expectacy in 2007 by continent?</p>
+<p class = "question_master">What is the distribution of life expectancy in 2007 by continent?</p>

 ```r